SECTION 1. Chapter 29 of the General Laws is hereby amended by inserting after section 2OOOOO the following section:-

-(c) A person may take the boater safety education examination online under supervised conditions at an authorized, self-certified supervisory location.
-Upon the successful completion of the boater safety education examination, the person shall be issued a boater safety certificate.
-Said certificate may be printed and used by the person taking the examination online.
+(c) A person may take the boater safety education examination online, via controlled testing software approved by the Commonwealth, for which there will be a $10 “test registration fee” paid to the Commonwealth.
+Upon the successful completion of the online boater safety education examination, the person shall be issued a boater safety certificate, for which there will be a $10 “certification fee” also paid to the Commonwealth, allowing the person who successfully completed the online examination to print their Certificate immediately or at a later time.
 If a person does not pass the boater safety education examination on the first attempt, the person shall take a boater safety education course before retaking the examination.
 The examination may be taken an unlimited number of times until successfully completed.

 (d) No person who was born on or after the specified date shall operate a motorboat on the waters of the commonwealth unless the person complies with the boater safety educational requirements of this section, beginning on the respective dates as follows:

 (i) For persons who were born on or after January 1, 1993, beginning on January 1, 2024;